Amalan-ConStat/NeEDS4BigData/README.md

 misspecified.
 Under these conditions from $2)$ and $3)$ we explore subsampling for four given big data sets.
-Further, to explore the computation time we ran simulations for the scenarios $2)$ and $3)$ where we compare our subsampling functions against full data modelling.
+Further, to explore the computation time we ran simulations for the scenarios $2)$ and $3)$ where we compare our subsampling functions against full data modelling in $4)$.

 #### Thank You